Multicritical Dynamical Triangulations and Topological Recursion: Introduction

 \section{Introduction}

-The multicritical one-matrix model was developed with the aim of extending the one-matrix model which describes pure gravity with central charge $c \!=\!
+The multicritical one-matrix model was developed as an extension of the one-matrix model describing pure gravity with central charge $c \!=\!
 0$ \cite{MM:Kaza}.
-Unlike the pure-gravity matrix model, which consists solely of triangles, the multicritical model incorporates not only triangles but also higher-order polygons, such as quadrilaterals and pentagons, in order to realize higher-order critical points.
-By taking the continuum limit around such a critical point, the model describes two-dimensional quantum gravity with central charge $c \!\neq\!
-0$.
-This model was later reformulated as a string field theory \cite{SFT:GK, SFT:Watabiki} and, through a mode expansion, expressed in terms of operators of a $W$-algebra \cite{SFT:AW}.
-In this paper, we begin our analysis with the string field theory formulated in terms of these $W$-algebra operators.
+Unlike the pure-gravity matrix model, which consists solely of triangles, the multicritical model incorporates not only triangles but also higher polygons, such as quadrilaterals and pentagons, in order to realize higher-order critical points.
+By taking the continuum limit around such a critical point, one obtains a continuum theory of two-dimensional quantum gravity related to the $(2,2m-1)$ minimal series.
+This model was later reformulated as a string field theory \cite{SFT:GK, SFT:Watabiki} and, through mode expansions, expressed in terms of operators of a $W$-algebra \cite{SFT:AW}.
+In this paper, we begin our analysis with this string-field-theoretic formulation in terms of $W$-algebra operators.

 Pure Dynamical Triangulation (DT) consists of triangulations of a two-dimensional surface with equilateral triangles of fixed size.
 It should be noted that not all versions of pure DT are equivalent to matrix models; for particular choices of discrete configurations, one can establish an exact correspondence between such pure DT ensembles and specific matrix models.
-In the continuum limit, all minor variants of pure DT coincide with the corresponding matrix model, and moreover, both are believed to coincide with Liouville gravity without matter fields (although a rigorous proof of this coincidence has not yet been established).
+In the continuum limit, all minor variants of pure DT coincide with the corresponding matrix model, and moreover, both are believed to coincide with Liouville gravity without matter fields, although a rigorous proof of this coincidence has not yet been established.
+At the same time, pure DT also admits a continuum Hamiltonian formulation constructed directly from the dynamical-triangulation framework, without using matrix models as an intermediate step.
 For pure DT, it has long been known that introducing a mode expansion reveals the structure of the two-reduced $W^{(3)}$ algebra \cite{MM:DVV,MM:FKN,SFT:AW}, and this observation was also employed in our previous study \cite{FMW2025a}.
+In the present paper, pure DT serves as the basic example from which we proceed to its multicritical generalization.